Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

 The investigation for the robustness against noisy input data is summarized in figure~\ref{fig:noise}.
-We here use $n_{\rm sections}=5$.
+We use $n_{\rm section}=5$.
 Up to $1/{\mathrm{SNR}}=0.01$, the estimation error is almost the same as that without noise.
 The estimated fields also show no significant difference against the reference DNS.
-However, with $1/{\mathrm{SNR}}=0.05$ or more, the estimated fields do not include finer structures in addition to the overestimation of their velocity magnitude.
+However, with $1/{\mathrm{SNR}}=0.05$ or more, the estimated fields do not include fine structures in addition to the overestimation of their velocity magnitudes.
+The aforementioned trend is consistent between the sections at the input position and $z/D=-2.0$, which is far from the input section.